mortonmills/webtest/README.md

 create a tempo track, will filter entire midi file for events and add all to tempo track then sort tempo events by time then add a tempo property for each lyrics event

+how does espeak bpm and wpm work? beginning of sentences may start off faster than rest sentence.

 MULTIPLE PITCHES